keplernetwork/kepler/doc/wallet/design/design.md

 various needs within the default Kepler wallet as well as provide a set of useful library functions for 3rd-party implementors.
 At a very high level, the code is organized into the following components (from highest-level to lowest):

-* **Command Line Client** - The command line client invoked by `grin wallet [command]`, simply instantiates the other components below and parses command line arguments as needed.
+* **Command Line Client** - The command line client invoked by `kepler wallet [command]`, simply instantiates the other components below and parses command line arguments as needed.
 * **Web Wallet Client** - [Work In Progress]  A web wallet client accessible from the local machine only.
 Current code can be viewed here: https://github.com/keplernetwork/kepler-web-wallet
 * **Static File Server** - [TBD] A means of serving up the web wallet client above to the user (still under consideration)
-* **libWallet** - A high level wallet library that provides functions for the default grin wallet.
-The functions in here can be somewhat specific to how the grin wallet does things, but could still be reused by 3rd party implementors following the same basic principles as grin does.
+* **libWallet** - A high level wallet library that provides functions for the default kepler wallet.
+The functions in here can be somewhat specific to how the kepler wallet does things, but could still be reused by 3rd party implementors following the same basic principles as kepler does.
 Major functionality is split into:
   * **Owner API** - An API that provides information that should only be viewable by the wallet owner
-  * **Foreign API** - An API to communicate with other wallets and external grin nodes
+  * **Foreign API** - An API to communicate with other wallets and external kepler nodes
   * **Service Controller** - A Controller that instantiates the above APIs (either locally or via web services)
   * **Internal Functions** Helper functions to perform needed wallet tasks, such as selecting coins, updating wallet outputs with results from a Kepler node, etc.
 * **libTx** - Library that provides lower-level transaction building, rangeproof and signing functions, highly-reusable by wallet implementors.
 * **Wallet Traits** - A set of generic traits defined within libWallet and the `keychain` crate .
 A wallet implementation such as Kepler's current default only needs to implement these traits in order to provide a wallet:
-  * **NodeClient** - Defines communication between the wallet, a running grin node and/or other wallets
+  * **NodeClient** - Defines communication between the wallet, a running kepler node and/or other wallets
   * **WalletBackend** - Defines the storage implementation of the wallet
   * **KeyChain** - Defines key derivation operations